DanielShamir93/keys-to-password-npm-package/README.md

 </br>

-### This version new features (^1.2.0)
-    Password's length is unlimited.
-    Added validations to all functions.

 ## Features
-* Use of the private and public key method to secure password recovery only by the private key owner.
+* Use of the private and public key concept to secure password recovery only by the private key owner.
+* Generate passwords with unlimited length.
 * Randomly generate passwords.
 * Password can be modified easily in advance (see examples below).
 * Option for using patterns (see more details below).
-* More features will come soon (getting password strength and more).

 </br>